 Rose Quartz is a prominent member of the Quartz gems.
 That’s because of the emotional healing properties of these natural crystals.
 Rose Quartz is a pale pink and the inside structure of the crystal has imperfections.

-How to tell if Rose Quartz crystal is real: pale pink color, real crystals have imperfections inside
+How to tell if your Rose Quartz bracelets' crystals are real: pale pink color, real crystals have imperfections inside.

 4. Strawberry Quartz